Principles of consent: Children and Young People (England, Wales and Northern Ireland)

 Other intrusive research (non-CTIMPs)

-If a young person, aged 16 and over, is deemed not to be competent to give consent themselves to participate in a non-CTIMP; you must proceed in line with the Mental Capacity Act (in England and Wales) or common law (in Northern Ireland).
+If a young person, aged 16 and over, is deemed not to be competent to give consent themselves to participate in a non-CTIMP; you must proceed in line with the Mental Capacity Act (in England and Wales) or Mental Capacity Act (Northern Ireland).
 For guidance visit 'Principles> Adults lacking capacity (England and Wales)> non-CTIMPs' or 'Principles> Adults lacking capacity (Northern Ireland)> non-CTIMPs'.

 You can return to the interactive map to explore legal principles in place in other parts of the UK.